happymishra/JavaScriptTutorials/Part2/Prototypes.md

 1. Problem with constructor: Every object has its own instance of the function
 2. Problem with the prototype: Modifying a property using one object reflects the other object also

->To solve above both problmens, we can define all the object specific properties inside the constructor and all shared properties and methods insdie the prototype as shown below:
+>To solve above both problmens, we can define all the object specific properties inside the constructor and all shared properties and methods insdide the prototype as shown below:

 ```javascript
 //Define the object specific properties inside the constructor